 - 1 – 2 tsp Italian seasoning, to taste

 - 2 tsb Salt, or mor to taste

 - Preheat oven to 350 degrees

 - In a large mixing bowl, add breadcrumbs, Parmesan cheese, parsley, Italian seasoning and salt if desired and mix well.
 Then add milk, a little at a time, and using a fork mix until completely wet and the consistency is slightly softer than the ground meat.

-- Add the ground meatloaf mix, bulk sausage, the sweated peppers, onions and garlic, and eggs to the breadcrumb mixture; then using both hands, combine all ingredients making sure the result is totally homogenous and there are no lumps of the breadcrumb mixture.
+- Add the ground meatloaf mix, onions, garlic, and eggs to the breadcrumb mixture; then using both hands, combine all ingredients making sure the result is totally homogenous and there are no lumps of the breadcrumb mixture.

 Image: Pasta with meatballs and parsley is used under license from Adobe Stock: © Nitr – stock.adobe.com